mattermost/docs/source/administration/bulk-export.rst

 To run the export command:

 1. Navigate to the directory where the Mattermost server is installed.
 On a default install of Mattermost, the directory is ``/opt/mattermost/bin``.
 2. Run the following command to extract data from all teams on the server.
-Note that you can change the file name if you want to:
+Note that you can change the file name and file location to specify where the file is exported and prevent any overwrites to compliance exports if you have the enabled.

-  ``sudo ./mattermost export bulk --all-teams file.json``
+  ``sudo ./mattermost export bulk --all-teams file.json`` ``sudo ./mattermost export bulk --all-teams /home/user/bulk_data.json``

-3. Retrieve your file from your local storage location configured at **System Console > Files > Storage > Local Storage Directory**.
+3. Retrieve your file from your specified location or if not specified from the local storage location configured at **System Console > Files > Storage > Local Storage Directory**.
 Your data will be located in the ``./exports/`` folder.